December 5, 2019

 Here are the meanings of each field, from left to right:

 If you only want to view the name of the users, you can run this special command:

 cut -d : -f 1 /etc/passwd

-In Linux, in addition to creating users, you have the option to create groups.
-Groups bundle users together and grant them joint privileges or access.
-It is useful if multiple teams are using the same system, as users from each team could be put in a group and granted special privileges.
+In Linux, you also have the option to create groups.
+You basically gather several users and grant them joint privileges or access.
+It is particularly useful if multiple teams are using the same system.

-Just as all the user information is stored in a single file – passwd, the group information is similarly stored in a file named group located at /etc/group.
+Unlike users, the group information is stored in a file named group that can be found at /etc/group.

 cut -d : -f 1 /etc/group

-There is another command which performs a similar function to ‘w’:
+Alternatively, there is another command that performs a similar function to w:

 However, the results won’t be as detailed as the w command:

 Linux is a perfect OS for team-based projects because many people can log in to the same system.
 Due to this nature, it is important to learn how to manage users for better system administration.